hoanhan101/hstore/README.md

 - [ ] Enable network I/O so every server in the quorum have a public host and port, instead of just communicating though Go routines
-  - Problem:
+  - Details:
     - net/prc doesn't have a Network object so cannot add/remove server
     - labrpc doesn't have option for network I/O (e.g.: Client.Dial and Server.ServeConn)
-  - Solution (either one of these):
+  - Proposed solutions (either one of these):
     - [ ] Adapt laprpc to net/rpc, add more functions and rewrite the package to use websocket
     - [ ] Use net/rpc and adapt labrpc library's functionalities
     - [ ] Keep the labrpc code, wrap it with Go net.
 - [ ] Be able to start a RaftKV server one by one and watch the leader election as well as log replication in real time (of course with key-value service)
 - [ ] Implement RESTful APIs to query each server's kv store
-- [ ] Have a good logging strategy
+- [ ] Implement logging
 - [ ] Make sure things are configurable
 - [ ] Build CLI for server and client (e.g.: [redis demo](http://try.redis.io/))
-- [ ] Make Persister read/write Raft's snapshot on/to disk
+- [ ] Make Persister read/write Raft's snapshot on/to disk (instead of holding on memory)
 - [ ] How to do service discovery? (e.g.: [consul demo](https://youtu.be/huvBEB3suoo))
 - [ ] Dockerize + automate build
 - [ ] Continuous Integration and Delivery